cesaiskra/ucloud-python-sdk/README.md

         uhost-modify-name        modify a host's name
         uhost-modify-tag         modify a host's tag
         uhost-reboot             reboot a host
-        uhost-reinstall          reinstall a host
-        uhost-reset-password     reset a host's password
-        uhost-resize             resize a host
+        uhost-reinstall          reinstall a instance, instance must be shutoff. uhost-reset-password     reset a host's password, host must be shutoff. uhost-resize             resize a host
         uhost-show               show detail of a host
         uhost-start              start a host